MXP2095onetechguy/TkEdit/README.md

 Refer to howtobuild.txt for building an executable

-Pipreqs is used to generate requirments.txt
+Pipreqs formerly is used to generate requirments.txt, being that this is a venv, I use pip freeze